stevensotelo/aeps_platform_docs/docs/source/installation-docker.rst

 .. warning::
   Please open the file **aeps_web_management/site/appsettings.json** and edit the lines 3,4, with the data to connect with **AEPS Database**.
-The following file is just a test with default parameters **Please don't use it in productions enviroments**
+The following file is just a test with default parameters, **Please don't use it in productions enviroments**

   .. code-block:: c#